-'''

-cmgr> admin move resource_group web-rg in cluster web-cluster
+cmgr> admin move resource_group web-rg in cluster web-cluster cmgr> stop ha_services on node web-node3 for cluster web-cluster

-'''

 2. To stop HA services on the node web-node3, use the following cmgr command or the GUI.
 This command will move all the resource groups online on this node to other nodes in the cluster if possible.